snowplow/documentation/docs/open-source-quick-start/what-is-the-quick-start-for-open-source/index.md

 ---
-title: 'What is the Quick Start for Open Source?'
+title: "What is the Quick Start for Open Source?"
-date: '2021-07-08'
+date: "2021-07-08"
 sidebar_position: 50
 ---